lgmastin/Ash3d_cryptotephra/example_output/2023Oct12/readme.txt

     named "Run00001.txt", "Run00002.txt" etc.
 summary
-    Summary tables of model inputs "input_summary.txt" and deposit mass load (misnamed "thickness_summary.txt") at ice core locations for each run. zip_files
+    Summary tables of model inputs "input_summary.txt" and deposit mass load ("massload_summary.txt") at ice core locations for each run. zip_files
     Zip files from each run, containing all model input and output.
 This file also includes a netcdf file of output ("3d_tephra_fall.nc"), the Ash3d system output generated during the